Agoric/dapp-oracle/README.md

 ## Planned Implementation

+The oracle query-only UI is deployed with `agoric deploy api/deploy.js`.

 The "external adapter" is [in Javascript](https://github.com/smartcontractkit/external-adapters-js) and "external initiator" is [in Golang](https://github.com/smartcontractkit/external-initiator).
-Both contact the `ag-solo` where `agoric deploy api/deploy.js` has been run to create an oracle and register it in the board for a UI to pick up.
+Both contact the `ag-solo` where `SERVE_ORACLE='myOracle' agoric deploy api/deploy.js` has been run to create an oracle and register it in the board for a UI to pick up.

-The oracle query-only UI is deployed with `agoric deploy api/deploy-client.js`.